webmasterdevlin/devlinduldulao.pro/src/content/blog/doing-internalization-in-angular.md

 ng build --configuration=production,es
 ```

-## STEP 6: SERVE YOUR TRANSLATED APP
+## Step 6: Serve your translated app

 With your application built for the desired locale, you can now serve it to your users.
 Remember that you have separate builds for different languages, so you must serve the right one based on the user's locale.